Appearance & Reality > The Lord Jesus Christ > Strong and weak

 7 He will not fear evil tidings; His heart is steadfast, trusting in the Lord.

-Many of us can be nervous, worried, shaken, and afraid of evil tidings.
-The word here translated “evil” may sometimes have to do with moral evil, but it does not necessarily have to be so.
-It can convey a sense of calamity, disaster, a broad sense of what people would normally describe as something “bad” happening - “bad news”.
+Many people are nervous, worried and afraid when they hear of evil tidings.
+The word translated as “evil” here may have to do with moral evil, but it does not have to be.
+It can convey a sense of calamity, disaster, a broad sense of what people would normally describe as something “bad” happening or “bad news”.

-If we are walking well with the Lord, if we love Him, trust Him, are obedient to Him, know His way and walk in it, then we need not be shaken.
-We can attain such stability and steadfastness; we can properly trust in God.
-We need not be afraid, nervous or worried whatever we may hear or come across.
+If we are walking well with the Lord, if we love Him, trust Him, know His way and walk in it, then we need not be shaken.
+We can attain stability and steadfastness.
+We can properly trust in God.
+We can go through any situation without being afraid or worried.
 Verse 4 tells us: “Light arises in the darkness for the upright”.
-Sometimes, we may go through situations that appear rather dark, but He can cause light to arise in the darkness.
-God is gracious, compassionate and righteous, and if He is with us, if He is for us, why should we be afraid or shaken?
+Even when we go through situations that appear dark, if we live a life of righteousness, God can cause light to arise in the darkness.
+God is gracious, compassionate and righteous, and if He is for us and with us, why should we be afraid or shaken?

-The apostle Paul testifies in Philippians 4:13 what it means to be truly strong, and what is true strength:
+The apostle Paul testifies in Philippians 4:13 of what it means to be truly strong.

 Philippians 4:13